 Occult/magic: You can enchant weapons and obtain magic items, make potions, and fight witches/the undead.
 The Nether dimension is based on hell.
 After beating the game there is a long poem that mentions gods and demons, discusses the creation of the universe, and according to Genius.com, reflects perennial philosophy.
 You can read it here.

-Violence: You can fight and kill animals for that delicious steak, or zombies and skeletons to defend your home, but it is generally not very graphic (no blood, and enemies just fall over when defeated).
+Violence: You can fight and kill animals for food, or zombies and skeletons to defend your home, but it is generally not very graphic (no blood, and enemies just fall over when defeated).
 The ancient cities found deep underground & the wardens that live within them could be quite scary for young players; they make loud noises and cause the player’s vision to go dark when nearby.

 There is online compatibility (playing with other people), although that can be disabled if needed

 Bedrock Edition contains microtransactions along with a community marketplace that features items/skins popular in secular culture like demon teenagers, sexualized characters (as much as you can manage with Minecraft characters, at least) pride skins, and the like.
-Larger Minecraft servers on either version tend to rely heavily on microtransactions as well.
+Larger servers on either version tend to rely heavily on microtransactions as well.

 Please note that new posts/articles by the developers are regularly released in all versions of the game and we are unable to cover those.